Andes Mint Brownies

-- 1 cup butter (2 sticks)
+- 1 cup (227 g) salted butter

-- 2 cups granulated sugar
+- 2 cups (424 g) granulated sugar

-- 4 eggs
+- 4 large eggs

 - 2 teaspoons vanilla extract

-- 1 cup all-purpose flour
+- 1 cup (142 g) all-purpose flour

-- ½ cup cocoa
+- ½ cup (43 g) cocoa

 - ½ teaspoon salt

-- 1 package Andes mints (24-28 mints)
+- 1 package Andes mints, 24-28 mints

 - Preheat oven to 350 degrees F. Line a 9X13-inch pan with foil and lightly grease with cooking spray.
 Set aside.